arunmdavid/blog/_posts/2013-10-20-hello-world.markdown

 ### The dynamic web

 I've somehow understood the concept of web design.
 At that time one of my classmate bought a digit magazine and gave me the attachment book saying he don't want that.
-It reads "Fastrack to PHP", the dynamic website development.
+It reads "Fast Track to PHP", the dynamic website development.

 >"What?
 Dynamic webpage is one web page will show different content for different users.
-I thought Orkut, Gmail and all having seperate pages for every user!"
+I thought Orkut, Gmail and all having separate pages for every user!"

 Just took that book to home for semester holidays.
 There I met my school friend Kathiravan ( <a href='http://twitter.com/kathiravan_e' target='_blank' >@Kathiravan_E</a> ).
 He said he need to create some website to manage the student's marks for his college and he asked me whether I know how to do it.
 Then I remembered the book.
 We opened the book, downloaded XAMPP, started developing the project with basic PHP.